Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 Algorithm and confidentiality by HMAC-SHA256.
 Symmetric key algorithm will be used for both, same key used for both encryption and MAC.VPN server will be authenticated using public key certificates.

+For this project, a variety of linux commad line utilties were used:

+## Steps

+### Setting up the TUN-TAP interface

+1.